possi/MineVive/README.md

-MineVive - Minecrift Vive Server-Essentials
+Vivecraft Spigot Plugin (MineVive)
 ===========================================

-This Plugin allows you to setup a Spigot 1.7 Minecraft-Server to use with [Minecraft-Vive](https://github.com/Automat-GH/minecrift).
+This Plugin allows you to setup a Spigot 1.7 Minecraft-Server to use with [Minecraft-Vive](https://github.com/jrbudda/minecrift).

 #### Server-Setup:
 1. Create an empty folder to setup the server (e.g. /opt/minecraft/vive/)